(a) Upon the filing of a petition for adoption of a child who is:

 (b) A judge of the court having jurisdiction of the matter shall upon request disclose to a party to the proceedings or the party's counsel any portion of a report or record that relates only to the suitability of the proposed adoptive parents.
 In this disclosure, the judge may withhold the identity of individuals providing information in the report or record.
 When the judge is considering whether to disclose the identity of individuals providing information, the agency with custody of the report or record shall be permitted to present reasons for or against disclosure.

 Prospective adoptive parents may request and may receive a summary report on their suitability as adoptive parents from any authorized adoption agency at the conclusion of the adoptive study by that agency.
 The summary report shall not identify sources of information outside of the adoption agency or information about any child to be adopted.
 This summary report shall be used only for purposes mutually agreed upon by the adoption agency and the prospective adoptive parents.
 The purposes and the date of the summary report shall be clearly noted on the report.

-No petition shall be granted until the child shall have lived three months in the proposed home, subject to a right of visitation by the commissioner or an agency or their authorized representatives.
+No petition shall be granted under this chapter until the child has lived for three months in the proposed adoptive home, subject to a right of visitation by the commissioner or an agency or their authorized representatives.